kimwalisch/primecount/doc/Hard-Special-Leaves.md

 counting method improves the balancing of sieve and count operations in the hard special leaf algorithm and thereby improves its runtime complexity by a factor of at least O(log log x).
-The alternative counting method uses a new tree-like data structure with fewer than O(log z) levels (depth) where each node has O(z^((levels - level) / levels)) children.
+The alternative counting method uses a new tree-like data structure with fewer than O(log z) levels (tree depth) where each node has O(z^(1/levels)) children.
 This data structure is used instead of the binary indexed tree (a.k.a.
 Fenwick tree) that has been used for counting in all previously published papers about the combinatorial type prime counting algorithms.

+## Basic algorithm

 Implementing the hard special leaves formula requires use of a prime sieve.
 The algorithm is basically a modified version of the well known